bbottema/simple-java-mail/MIME_RESOURCE_NAMING_REPORT.md

 Any new implementation should preserve these invariants:

 1. `withEmbeddedImage(name, dataSource)` means HTML references `cid:name`.
+2. `withEmbeddedImage(name, dataSource, contentId)` means HTML references `cid:contentId`, while `name` remains filename/resource metadata.
-2. `Content-ID` headers are angle-bracket-wrapped on MIME output, but HTML `cid:` values are not.
+3. `Content-ID` headers are angle-bracket-wrapped on MIME output, but HTML `cid:` values are not.
-3. Attachment filenames are display/download names and may duplicate.
+4. Attachment filenames are display/download names and may duplicate.
-4. Attachment Content-IDs must be unique enough for mail clients not to collapse same-name attachments.
+5. Attachment Content-IDs must be unique enough for mail clients not to collapse same-name attachments.
+6. Generated attachment Content-IDs must be valid opaque IDs, not filename-derived values.
-5. Filename extension repair must not mutate embedded image CIDs.
+7. Filename extension repair must not mutate embedded image CIDs.
-6. Explicit API names win over datasource names.
+8. Explicit API names win over datasource names for filenames/resource labels.
+9. Explicit API Content-IDs win over all generated fallback IDs.
-7. Datasource names are fallbacks, not authoritative identity.
+10. Datasource names are fallbacks, not authoritative identity.
-8. Parsed model values should be decoded; MIME headers should be encoded at output boundaries.
+11. Parsed model values should be decoded; MIME headers should be encoded at output boundaries.
-9. Receiving logic must allow `attachment` plus referenced Content-ID to classify as both attachment and embedded image.
+12. Receiving logic must allow `attachment` plus referenced Content-ID to classify as both attachment and embedded image.
-10. Outlook conversion should prefer real ContentId attributes and use names/filenames only as fallbacks.
+13. Outlook conversion should prefer real ContentId attributes and use names/filenames only as fallbacks.

 ## Implementation Checklist

 Before changing this area, re-check these surfaces together:

 - Builder API docs and validation in `EmailPopulatingBuilder` and `EmailPopulatingBuilderImpl`.
-- Send-side resource-name derivation in `MimeMessageHelper.determineResourceName(...)`.
+- Send-side filename/resource-label derivation and Content-ID derivation in `MimeMessageHelper`.
 - Content-Type parameters, Content-Disposition filename, Content-ID, Content-Description, and Content-Transfer-Encoding output in `MimeMessageHelper`.
 - Parse-side Content-ID extraction, filename parsing, header decoding, and `cidMap` versus attachment-list population in `MimeMessageParser`.
 - HTML `cid:` extraction and invalid-embedded-resource fallback.